 Biography: Ned B. Einstein

-After receiving his Masters in Urban & Regional Planning from George Washington University, TA founder & President Ned Einstein began his nearly 40-year career in the passenger transportation field following a year consulting to the Illinois Department of Transportation as a consultant to the US Department of Transportation.
-For USDOT, its Urban Mass Transportation Administration (currently the Federal Transit Administration), Mr. Einstein prepared the Summary Report of the National Survey of Handicapped People submitted to Congress, designed and served as the Project Manager of the jointly-funded UMTA/APTA National Conference on Transit Performance (1976), and among several other projects, directed the USDOT's first nationwide study of transportation systems for elderly and disabled individuals, examining 30 systems in 18 U.S. cities, and resulting in the Department's publication of a three-volume manual on decision-making, system design and operations authored by Mr. Einstein.
+After receiving his Masters in Urban & Regional Planning from George Washington University, TA founder & President Ned Einstein began his more than 40-year career in the passenger transportation field following a year consulting to the Illinois Department of Transportation as a consultant to the US Department of Transportation.
+For USDOT, its Urban Mass Transportation Administration (currently the Federal Transit Administration), Mr. Einstein prepared the Summary Report of the National Survey of Handicapped People submitted to Congress, designed and served as the Project Manager of the jointly-funded UMTA/APTA National Conference on Transit Performance (1976), and among several other projects, directed the USDOT’s first nationwide study of transportation systems for elderly and disabled individuals, examining 30 systems in 18 U.S. cities, and resulting in the Department’s publication of a three-volume manual on decision-making, system design and operations authored by Mr. Einstein.

-While Mr. Einstein's focus has shifted the past two decades increasingly toward the provision of expert witness services, he has continued periodically conducting and participating in consulting efforts in almost every sector of the passenger transportation industry (See Resume/CV).
-Mr. Einstein's career in the past three and a half decades is likely the most unique in the entire passenger field, as he has directed and participated, at the highest levels, in major projects of national scope, in every non-rail ground transportation passenger mode or service, in addition to serving as an expert witness in more than 400 personal injury, wrongful death, labor-relations and class action lawsuits.
+While Mr. Einstein’s focus has shifted the past two decades increasingly toward the provision of expert witness services, he has continued periodically conducting and participating in consulting efforts in almost every sector of the passenger transportation industry (See Resume/CV).
+Mr. Einstein’s career in the past three and a half decades is likely the most unique in the entire passenger field, as he has directed and participated, at the highest levels, in major projects of national scope, in every non-rail ground passenger transportation mode or service, in addition to serving as an expert witness in more than 600 personal injury, wrongful death, labor-relations and class action lawsuits.

 Otherwise, a quick sample of his consulting work includes:

 - Examining the products, production line and export potential for Russian bus manufacturer PAZ (as a subcontractor to Bain & Company).